 This blog also contains affiliate links so when you purchase something through those links, I earn a small commission.

 Do you have a cookbook?

-We totally wrote a book, guys!
-Well, I wrote it and Chris took all the pictures.
-It’s called But I Could Never Go Vegan!
-125 Recipes that Prove You Can Live Without Cheese, It’s Not All Rabbit Food, and Your Friends Will Still Come Over For Dinner!
-Whether you’re a long-time vegan, a newbie, vegan, or just vegan-curious, there is a recipe for you.
-We totally love it and hope that you do too!
+You guys!
+We have TWO cookbooks!
+I wrote them, styled all the food, and Chris took all the pictures.
+They're called But I Could Never Go Vegan! and But My Family Would Never Eat Vegan!
+Whether you're a long-time vegan, a newbie, vegan, or just vegan-curious, there is a recipe for you.
+We totally love them and hope that you do too!

 “CONSTANT KINDNESS CAN ACCOMPLISH MUCH.
 AS THE SUN MAKES ICE MELT, KINDNESS CAUSES MISUNDERSTANDING, MISTRUST, AND HOSTILITY TO EVAPORATE.” ~Albert Schweitzer